 Valle del Cocora Salento Quindio Colombia

-Top 7 Things to do in Salento and nearby
+7 Top Things to do in Salento, Colombia

 The cute little town of Salento enchants with its picturesque streets, colorful colonial architecture and beautiful natural surroundings.
 When I visited, the town felt peaceful and safe.
 It’s a really nice place to spend some time!